cozitive/ptree/README.md

 ```

 The default compiler is configured as`aarch64-linux-gnu-gcc` in the Makefile, so make sure that the compiler is properly installed.
 Also, make sure to run the compiled executable in the appropriate architecture.
 We have tested only in Tizen OS.

+To run the compiled binary, you should put buffer size as the second command-line argument(`argv[1]`).

 Example: